Santa Rosa, Nueva Ecija: St. Rose of Lima Parish Church

-The 1879 St. Rose Of Lima Parish Church belongs to the Roman Catholic Diocese of Cabanatuan (Dioecesis of Cabanatuanensi, Suffragan of Lingayen-Dagupan, comprising 16 towns of Southern Nueva Ecija, Cabanatuan, Palayan City and Gapan; Titular: St. Nicholas of Tolentine, September 10; Most Reverend Sofronio A. Bancud, SSS, DD).
+The 1879 St. Rose of Lima Parish Church belongs to the Roman Catholic Diocese of Cabanatuan (Dioecesis of Cabanatuanensi, Suffragan of Lingayen-Dagupan, comprising 16 towns of Southern Nueva Ecija, Cabanatuan, Palayan City and Gapan; Titular: St. Nicholas of Tolentine, September 10; Most Reverend Sofronio A. Bancud, SSS, DD).
+It is named after St. Rose of Lima, T.O.S.D., the first person born in the Americas to be canonized by the Catholic Church.

 The Church is located at Maharlika Hway, Poblacion, Santa Rosa, 3101 Nueva Ecija.
-It is part of the Vicariate of St. Rose of Lima (Titular: St. Rose of Lima, Feast, Aug 23).
-Its current Parish Priest is Rev. Fr.
-Edwin C. Dizon.
+It is part of the Vicariate of St. Rose of Lima.

-St. Rose of Lima, T.O.S.D., (April 20, 1586 – August 24, 1617) was the first person born in the Americas to be canonized by the Catholic Church.

 1946 Holy Cross College and Chapel

-The Holy Cross College (Former Holy Cross Academy) was founded by Rt.
+The Holy Cross College was founded in 1946 by Rt.
 Rev. Msgr.
-Fernando C. Lansangan, Parish priest of the town of Santa Rosa in 1985 as a secondary school with two first year classes.
+Fernando C. Lansangan, parish priest of the town of Santa Rosa, as a secondary school with two first-year classes.
 In 1948, government recognition was granted to the school for its high school department.
 In 1981, the expansion of the school's curricular program was conceived.
 During SY 1982–1983, the MECS granted permit for the first and second year curriculum of the degree Bachelor of Arts and the first and second year curriculum for the Junior Secretarial Course were offered to the public In its 39th year of service to the community.

 Dr. Raquel Tioseco Santa Ines, niece of the founder Priest took over the management of the college after his death.
 In all its 66 years of existence, HCC continues with additional TESDA programs in Restaurant Management, Computer Secretarial, and Electronic and Computer Technology; and six-month courses in Contact Call Center and Medical Transcription.
 HCC offers Masters in Education major in Mathematics and English.